Daniel Krewski

 The establishment of Risk Sciences International in 2006 represents another landmark in the development of sound risk management practices in Canada.
 Understanding, managing, and communicating risk has become the mission of RSI.
 By providing independent expert advice on important risk issues using state of the art methodologies, RSI has been able to help public and private sector clients alike resolve diverse risk issues they face in an effective and equitable manner.

-Dr. Daniel Krewski currently serves as Chief Risk Scientist and CEO of Risk Sciences International, a Canadian company founded in 2006 in partnership with the University of Ottawa.
+Dr. Daniel Krewski recently retired as CEO of RSI.
+Going forward, Dr. Krewski remains RSI's Chief Risk Scientist.
 He also holds academic appointments as Professor in the School of Epidemiology and Public Health and Scientific Director of the McLaughlin Centre for Population Health Risk Assessment in the Faculty of Medicine at the University of Ottawa.

 Works and Accomplishments